GatorIncubator/gatorgrouper/README.md

 # GatorGrouper

-GatorGrouper is a Python 3 program that assigns a list of students to teams of a specified size.
+GatorGrouper is a Python 3 program that assigns a list of students to groups of a specified size.
 The output of this program could then be communicated to the students in a specific class.
-Then, if a course instructor is using [GitHub Classroom](https://classroom.github.com/), you can ask the students in your class to create and join their assigned team.
+Then, if a course instructor is using [GitHub Classroom](https://classroom.github.com/), you can ask the students in your class to create and join their assigned group.

 ## Installing GatorGrouper